labdao/docs/docs/lab-exchange/_metadata.md

 # Why does metadata matter?
 At the heart of LabDAO is the idea that a community operated marketplace protocol for laboratory services could generate a [dynamic knowledge graph](https://niklasrindtorff.substack.com/p/building-a-knowledge-graph-for-biological) for biomedicine.
-The receits of past transactions among scientists on the lab-exchange serve as its building blocks.
+The receipts of past transactions among scientists on the lab-exchange serve as its building blocks.

 To create the marketplace protocol and the subsequent knowledge graph, we need to work out a structured way to describe scientific services and the resulting data.
 We need standards for composable metadata.